ARTICLE

 V. Hexagrams & Areas

-A particular ring of Luo Pan compass includes I Ching's 64 hexagrams.
-The circle is composed by 8 groups of 8 hexagrams sharing the same inferior trigram.
-When a sequence of 8 ends, another one begins whose inferior trigram is the next one according to Earlier Heaven.
+A particular ring of Luo Pan compass includes I Ching 64 hexagrams.
+The circle is composed by 8 groups of 8 hexagrams each, sharing the same inferior trigram.
+When a sequence of 8 ends, another one begins whose inferior trigram is the next one according to Earlier Heaven ordering.
 As a whole, the compass indicates 8 astral hexagrams related to each sector of the location:

 Areas & Hexagrams in Luo Pan's arch